tiernano/www.geekphotographer.com/_posts/2006-09-25-apples-photokina-event-started.md

 categories:
   - Uncategorized
 ---
 TUAW (the unofficial apple weblog) has some coverage of the Apple [Photkia event][1].
-Aperture 1.5 released, more info comming&#8230;. [update] Well, more info about [1.5 is out][2], but we wont get our hands on it till &#8220;Later in the week&#8221; when ever that will be.
+Aperture 1.5 released, more info comming.. [update] Well, more info about [1.5 is out][2], but we wont get our hands on it till &#8220;Later in the week&#8221; when ever that will be.
 Also, of note, Aperture will now work on a [Mac Mini][3] and a [Mac Book][4].
 This is interesting, because originally you needed a minimum of a [iMac][5] because of the graphics card. now, pretty much anything will run Aperture!
 One issue: I have just ordered my [Mac Pro][6] with a gig of RAM, but the minimum RAM for a Mac Pro is now set at 2Gb!
-I will need to get the extra ram for it sooner rather then later&#8230;
+I will need to get the extra ram for it sooner rather then later.

 bk_keywords:Apple